St Clement's Church Townstal

 Welcome to the mother church of Dartmouth, Saint Clement's Townstal where you will find a friendly group of people who will encourage you to come among us to worship God and join in the many and varied activities which take place here.

-The parish is in currently in interregnum but Father Andrew our Curate and Father Bob our Associate Priest together with our worshipping community look forward to welcoming you to our church where we seek to be a growing, joy-filled Christian presence at the heart of our community.
+Our vicar the Revd Dr Andrew Langley and our worshipping community look forward to welcoming you to our church where we seek to be a growing, joy-filled Christian presence at the heart of our community.

-In line with the government's new restrictions from 5th November St Saviour's and St Petrox churches in Dartmouth are open for private prayer daily from approximately 10am to 5pm, though sadly public worship is suspended at present.
+In line with government restrictions St Saviour's and St Petrox churches remain open for private prayer daily from approximately 10am to 5pm; we are also delighted to be able to offer public worship (please check our web site for details).
+St Clement's church is open only for public worship.
 Please observe the social distancing and hygiene measures we have put in place to keep you and others safe at this time.
 Face coverings must be worn inside our buildings.
 We continue to stream online reflections and services so please do stay in touch.
 Please contact the clergy or wardens if you need anything.

 St Clement's stands some 350ft above the main town, the present fabric dates partly from the 13th Century with some Norman traces and the building is Grade 1 listed.
 Of particular interest are the High Altar which dates from James I and the font of Purbeck stone dating from the 13th or possibly early 14th century.